Ilya Darevsky: Scientific career

 Many species of amphibians and reptiles were named in honor of Darevsky.
 The Caucasian rock lizards, that Darevsky studied for his entire life, were named in his honor as a genus Darevskia, as well as the viper Vipera darevskii, and the lizard Eutropis darevskii.
 Being head of the Laboratory of Ornithology and Herpetology he brought a very democratic style of administration, that created a unique atmosphere of creative freedom.
 He was always friendly and eager in meeting young colleagues.
 Darevsky never refused anybody and always offered his assistance.

 During his last ten years, Darevsky was a leader of the St. Petersburg herpetological school.
 He became seriously ill over the last few years and was unable to visit the Zoological Institute.
 Nonetheless, he was continuously interested in the life of his colleagues and was upset that he could not work anymore.
 But as he said before his death: "I did a lot and now I should have some rest".
-He died on 8 August 2009 at age of 84.
+He died on 8 August 2009 aged 84.